Configuring Discovery Views for Primo VE

 Displaying the Library Name with the Location Facet

-Since location names in Alma are not always unique, institutions that have the same location name in multiple libraries (such as Stacks and Periodicals) will see repeated values in the Location facet, which makes it difficult to find items at a specific library.
+Since location names in Alma are not always unique, institutions with the exact location name in multiple libraries (such as Stacks and Periodicals) will see repeated values in the Location facet, making it difficult to find items at a specific library.

-1. On the Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views), edit your view to open the View Configuration page.
+Edit your view on the Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views) to open the View Configuration page.

-3. If you have not already done so in the Facets section, select Customize to enable you to modify facets.
+If you have not already done so, in the Facets section, select Customize to enable you to modify facets.

 Adding a Local Facet